From Hobbiton to Fiordland: Ram's Thrillophilia Review of a New Zealand Trip

 Fjords, Fun, and Memories

-We spent the next couple of days in Queenstown.
+They spent the next couple of days in Queenstown.
 The whole region was surrounded by beautiful mountains and the crystal-clear Lake Wakatipu.

-Without wasting any time, we took a boat cruise across Lake Wakatipu to Walter Peak High Country Farm.
+Without wasting any time, they took a boat cruise across Lake Wakatipu to Walter Peak High Country Farm.
 It was beautiful, peaceful, and surprisingly fun.
-We even got to feed some sheep, which was pretty entertaining.
+They even got to feed some sheep, which was pretty entertaining.
 Yash, of course, had to ask the farmer, “So, do the sheep like tourists, or is that just a myth?”
 The farmer laughed and said, “Well, they’re used to the attention, but they’ll always prefer a snack over a selfie.”

 Read More: Thrillophilia New Zealand Reviews